http://www.interpage.net

 performance from the carriers.

-The SID List is mainly a list of systems which
+The SID List is mainly a list of systems from

 Other specific notes following the SID list (that is, located under the